gabbymassaro/rails_project/UserStories.md

 ### User Story

 Manually test the entire user flow.
 Make sure everything is working correctly and make adjustments as need.
-Continue creating unit tests and one integegration test.
+Continue creating unit tests and one integration test.